-- (1) The Accountable Manager shall posses the following qualifications- - (a) a background in the management of aircraft maintenance organizations; - (b) knowledge of the Civil Aviation (Approved Maintenance Organization) Regulations, 2012 and other Regulations and materials published by the Authority that are applicable to aircraft maintenance; and - (c) a thorough knowledge of the organization's maintenance procedures. - (2) When authorised by the Authority, the Accountable Manager may delegate all or part of his responsibility in writing to another person in a management position within the organisation; - (3) A base maintenance manager shall, dependent upon the scope of approval of an AMO, be responsible for ensuring that all maintenance carried out in the hangar is carried out in accordance with the approved maintenance schedule or programme. - (4) The minimum qualification for the base maintenance manager shall be as follows- - (a) a licensed maintenance engineer with appropriate ratings in airframe and engines or avionics; - (b) at least five years experience in maintaining the same category of aircraft including one year in the capacity of returning aircraft to service;
+- (1) The accountable manager shall posses the following qualifications- - (a) a background in the management of aircraft maintenance organizations; - (b) knowledge of these Regulations and other relevant regulations and materials published by the Authority that are applicable to aircraft maintenance; and - (c) knowledge of the organizations' maintenance procedures.

-- (c) have received type training on every aircraft maintained within the approved scope of the AMO; and - (d) have attended a management or supervisory course. - (5) A line maintenance manager shall be responsible for ensuring that all maintenance required to be carried out on the line, including line defect rectification, is performed to the required standards; and any corrective action resulting from quality compliance monitoring; - (6) The minimum qualifications for line maintenance manager are- - (a) a licensed maintenance engineer with appropriate airframe, powerplant or avionics ratings; and - (b) at least five years experience in maintaining the same category of aircraft including one year in the capacity of returning aircraft to service; and - (c) have attended management or supervisory course. - (7) A workshop manager shall be responsible for ensuring that all work on aircraft components in the workshop and any corrective action resulting from quality compliance monitoring is performed to required standards. - (8) The minimum qualifications for a workshop manager are- - (a) a licensed maintenance engineer with appropriate airframe, engines or avionics rating; - (b) at least five years experience in maintaining components for the same category of aircraft including one year in the capacity of returning components to service; and - (c) have attended management or supervisory course. - (9) A quality manager shall be responsible for monitoring the AMO's compliance with these Regulations; and requesting remedial action as necessary by the base maintenance manager or line maintenance manager or workshop manager or the accountable manager, as appropriate.
+- (2) The accountable manager may, with approval of the Authority, delegate all or part of his or her responsibility in writing to another person in a management position within the organisation. - (3) A base maintenance manager shall, upon approval of the scope of an AMO, be responsible for ensuring that all maintenance carried out in the hangar is carried out in accordance with the approved maintenance schedule or programme. - (4) The minimum qualification for the base maintenance manager are- - (a) a licensed maintenance engineer with appropriate ratings in airframe and engines or avionics; - (b) at least five years experience in maintaining the same category of aircraft including one year in the capacity of returning aircraft to service; - (c) has received type training on every aircraft maintained within the approved scope of the AMO; and - (d) has attended a management or supervisory course. - (5) A line maintenance manager shall be responsible for ensuring that all maintenance required to be carried out on the line, including line defect rectification, is performed to the required standards; and any corrective action resulting from quality compliance monitoring. - (6) The minimum qualifications for line maintenance manager are- - (a) a licensed maintenance engineer with appropriate airframe, power-plant or avionics ratings; - (b) at least five years experience in maintaining the same category of aircraft including one year in the capacity of returning aircraft to service; and - (c) has attended management or supervisory course.

-- (10) The minimum qualifications for quality manager are- - (a) a licensed maintenance engineer with appropriate airframe and engine or avionics ratings; and - (b) at least five years experience in the field of aircraft maintenance.
-And - (c) must have successfully completed training in quality management course recognized by the Authority.
+- (7) A workshop manager shall be responsible for ensuring that all work on aircraft components in the workshop and any corrective action resulting from quality compliance monitoring is performed to required standards. - (8) The minimum qualifications for a workshop manager are- - (a) a licensed maintenance engineer with appropriate airframe, engines or avionics rating; - (b) at least five years experience in maintaining components for the same category of aircraft including one year in the capacity of returning components to service; and - (c) have attended management or supervisory course. - (9) A quality manager shall be responsible for monitoring the AMO's compliance with these Regulations and requesting remedial action as necessary by the base maintenance manager or line maintenance manager or workshop manager or the accountable manager, as appropriate. - (10) The minimum qualifications for quality manager are- - (a) a licensed maintenance engineer with appropriate airframe and engine or avionics ratings; - (b) at least five years experience in the field of aircraft maintenance; and - (c) must have successfully completed training in quality management course recognized by the Authority.